Erosion Control Material

 These erosion control materials create a biodegradable framework for stabilizing locations and controlling erosion.
 Using biodegradable erosion control products is beneficial when dealing with environmentally-sensitive locations.

 Each of these materials can be built into an erosion control product that meets specific needs.
-Products include fabrics laid out flat to create matting, blankets or bunched into a log form to stabilize banks and shore lines.
+Products include fabrics laid out flat to create matting and blankets or bunched into a log form to stabilize banks and shorelines.

-- Erosion Control Logs: Densely packed logs can be filled with coir or straw fibers.
-Logs are designed to be robust to hold up in demanding locations such as high flows or steep banks.
+Densely packed logs can be filled with coir or straw fibers.
+Coir logs are designed to be robust to hold up in demanding locations such as high flows or steep banks.

 Erosion control logs are effective methods of runoff and sediment control and soil stabilization.
 Because of their density and strength, erosion control logs add needed stability and support to erosion prone slopes like banks, streams, and shorelines.
 Coir fiber erosion control logs feature tightly packed fibers in tube-shaped netting.
 Standard coir logs come in lengths of 9 and 20 inches, with diameters of 10, 16, or 20 inches.
 Logs can be joined together with twine to meet specific needs.

 Because the density of coir erosion control mats, these products equipped to handle steeper slopes with high water flows.
-Straw mats while less expensive and easier to move, are equipped to handle less steep slopes and lower water flows.
-Both coir and straw erosion control mats can be seeded during installation to encourage the growth of local vegetation, furthering strengthening and stabilizing soil and controlling erosion.
+Straw erosion control blankets, while less expensive and easier to move, are equipped to handle less steep slopes and lower water flows.
+Both coir and straw erosion control mats can be seeded during installation to encourage the growth of local vegetation, furthering, strengthening, and stabilizing soil while controlling erosion.

-Erosion control wattles also come with different materials inside them coir fibers or straw blends.
+Erosion control wattles also come with different materials inside them, like coir fibers or straw blends.
 Coir erosion control wattles are useful for silt containment and sediment control.
-Wattles can be used on the perimeter of construction sites to keep businesses in compliance, on asphalt before storm drains.
+Wattles can be used on the perimeter of construction sites to keep businesses in compliance or on asphalt before storm drains.